issammmmmmm/Crowdfunding-Interface-Project-9/README.md

-# Crowdfunding-Interface-Project-9
+# ⛓️ Crowdfunding DApp

-A simple crowdfunding smart contract built with Solidity and integrated with a React interface.
-Users can donate ETH towards a funding goal within a limited time.
-Once the deadline has passed and the goal is reached, the contract owner can withdraw the funds.
-Includes full frontend interaction with MetaMask and Etherscan transaction visibility.
+This repository contains a simple crowdfunding decentralized application (DApp) built with Solidity and React.

+Users can donate ETH toward a predefined funding goal within a limited timeframe.
+Once the deadline is reached and the goal is met, the contract owner can withdraw the funds.
+If the goal is not met, users can request a refund.

+---

+## 💡 Features

+- 📥 Donate ETH to the campaign
+- ⏳ Countdown timer until deadline
+- ✅ Withdraw function available after goal and deadline conditions are met
+- 🔐 MetaMask integration for transactions
+- 🔎 Etherscan visibility for deployed contract and transactions

+---

+## 📦 Files included

+- `Crowdfunding.sol`: The smart contract code
+- `App.jsx`: React frontend connected via Ethers.js
+- 🎥 **Demo video** showing:
+  - Contract deployment and confirmation in MetaMask
+  - Verification on Etherscan
+  - Launch of the local interface from VS Code
+  - Functional `donate` and `withdraw` features working live
+  - All actions confirmed on MetaMask and Etherscan

+---

+## 🚀 Technologies

+- Solidity (Remix IDE)
+- React (Vite)
+- Ethers.js
+- MetaMask
+- Etherscan

+---

+## 📸 Demo

+Video included in the repository showing full interaction and deployment flow.

+---